reuk/wayverb/docs_source/waveguide.md

 (@) $$T=\frac{X}{c\sqrt{N}}$$

-Note that a higher output sampling rate requires a smaller inter-nodal spacing and therefore more modelled points per-unit-volume, which in turn requires more memory and more calculations per time step.
-Unfortunately, the valid bandwidth of the output is generally smaller than the maximum available bandwidth, i.e. up to the Nyquist frequency [@kowalczyk_room_2011].
-The waveguide sampling rate must generally be at least four times the maximum required output frequency for higher-dimensional simulations (more detailed bandwidths for some common topologies are given in [@kowalczyk_room_2011]).
+A higher output sampling rate requires a smaller inter-nodal spacing and therefore more modelled points per-unit-volume, which in turn requires more memory and more calculations per time step.

+An output signal created using a mesh with a sampling frequency $f_s = 1/T$ has a maximum available bandwidth which spans from DC to the Nyquist frequency,
+$0.5 \cdot f_s$.
+However, the *valid* bandwidth of the waveguide output is often considerably lower.
+For example, the highest valid frequency in the rectilinear mesh is $0.196 \cdot f_s$.
+Detailed bandwidth information for other mesh topologies is given in [@kowalczyk_room_2011].
+The output signal will contain high-frequency content above the maximum valid frequency, however numerical dispersion in this region is so high that the results are completely non-physical.
+To ensure that the output only contains frequencies within the valid bandwidth, the invalid high frequency content must be removed using a low-pass filter at the output.
+Alternatively, the mesh may be excited using an input signal with no frequency content above the maximum valid frequency.

 ### Strengths and Weaknesses of the DWM